-Exakta Varex IIb shutter cleanup and repair
+Exakta Varex IIb shutter repair and cleanup

 As I said yesterday, once the shutter was out of the camera case I found that it would work, but decided that it would benefit from being cleaned up and lubricated since there was a lot of old grease and dirt in the mechanism.